-As you read each book, keep a reader's notebook/journal.
+As you read each book, annotate, or make notes in the margins of the text.
+If the book is borrowed from the library, keep a reader's notebook.
 Complete all notes in your own print or script-no typing or computer generated text will be accepted.
-Your journal will be used during the multiple choice and essay exams that will be given within the first week of school.
+Your annotations and notes will not be graded in and of themselves; however, they can be used during the multiple choice and essay exams that will be given within the first week of school.
 Following the multiple choice exam, the class will thoroughly discuss the works, and take an essay assessment.
 Each will count as a full test grade.